Medicine overview

 Pregnancy & Lactation

-Pregnancy Category - C. Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risksLactation: not known if excreted in breast milk, use caution
+Pregnancy Category C. Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of Mircera 50 µg in pregnant women despite potential risks.
+It is not known whether Mircera 50 µg is excreted in breast milk; use caution when administering Mircera 50 µg to a nursing woman.

 Precautions & Warnings